BarnabasSzabolcs/pyquasargui/README.md

 ### Usage:

-This GUI library builds up a window with a html view, in which Quasar Vue system is running.
+This GUI library creates a window with a html view, in which Quasar Vue system is running.
 But don't worry, you can build up everything in python.

-A window is build up of Components and the components correspond exactly to the components described in (https://quasar.dev/vue-components/).
+A window is built up of Component's and the components correspond to components described in (https://quasar.dev/vue-components/).
 Quasar is very well-documented and so it makes this project well-documented.
 From Quasar's help page you can use all props, classes, as well as you can easily customize the look of your Components using CSS.

-When the user does something you can execute your code based on callbacks.
+You can react to user events using callbacks.
 (See: simple greeter app.)

 **Hello world:**